15 Highest Paying Trade Jobs for 2026: Earn Six Figures Without a College Degree

 The answer is absolutely yes.
 Many trade jobs now pay more than careers that require bachelor’s degrees.

-According to industry data from 2025-2026, several trade careers command six-figure salaries.
-Nuclear reactor operators average $155,382, with top earners exceeding $253,000.
-Experienced elevator installers in major metros regularly clear $150,000 with overtime.
+Bureau of Labor Statistics data from May 2025 shows several trade careers command six-figure salaries.
+Nuclear power reactor operators earn a median annual wage of $123,380, with the highest 10% earning over $170,000.
+Experienced elevator installers earn a median of $102,420, with the top 10% exceeding $145,000 annually.
 We’re talking about real, sustainable income that starts from day one of your apprenticeship.

 Interview Guys Tip: The highest earners in trades aren’t just good at their craft.
 They pursue specialized certifications in niche areas like underwater welding, industrial electrical systems, or building automation.
 Specialization is where the premium pay lives.